iansjk/ian.kim/src/pages/about.md

 <img id="headshot" src="/me.jpg" alt="A photograph of myself">

 Hello!
-I‘m Ian Kim, a software engineer based out of North Carolina.
+I’m Ian Kim, a software engineer based out of North Carolina.

-I‘m passionate about creating better web experiences for everyone, with a particular focus on web performance and accessibility.
+I’m passionate about creating better web experiences for everyone, with a particular focus on web performance and accessibility.

 You can reach me at [me@ian.kim](mailto:me@ian.kim).